ArelyMartinez2022/MartinezAOddOrEvenendPoint/README.md

 STEP 5: There should be a body just below that with text.
 Read it, Now add another '/' after the URL link with your input to that question or demand.
 If your having trouble look at this as an example 'https://localhost:7258/NEW/ODDOREVEN/7785'.
 If you look a little under that you should see your response (Like i mentioned in the body).
 Try entering different inputs in and see what your outcome is.
 GoodLuck !!

 WHAT HAPPENS IF NOTHING IS POPPING UP???
 MAKE SURE YOU ENTER A WHOLE NUMBER, NO SPACES, WORDS OR CHARACTERS AS YOUR INPUT (AFTER THE /).
+LIKE THE EXAMPLE IN STEP 5